-Join Brian Thurston Bralczyk for an in-depth discussion in this video Thinking about context, part of Foundations of UX: Multidevice Design.
+Join Brian Thurston Bralczyk for an in-depth discussion in this video Thinking about context, part of UX Foundations: Multidevice Design (2014).

 Just like any other project, your multi device project should start with a solid plan for what problems your app will solve or what content your website will offer.
 It takes a thorough understanding and a committment to what your product will be and who your audience will be to set the context for how it should be delivered.
 Different kinds of content and tasks are best served by different devices.
 For example, Concur allows users to capture business expense receipts on the go, taking advantage of a smartphone's camera capabilities.